cesarsalazar/Sinatra-Markdown-Blog/readme.md

 From the authoring perspective, I feel Markdown is the way to go.
 I'm tired of all those WYSIWYG menus and options.
 As a designer, I want to keep it simple and Markdown forces me to do this.
 It's also easier to write in Write Room and just copy the plain text to Textmate.

-For those of you wondering what about advances blogging features such as paging, cross-referencing, tagging, related posts and categories, here is my take.
+For those of you wondering what about advanced blogging features such as paging, cross-referencing, tagging, related posts and categories, here is my take.
 I feel blogging is evolving and such mechanisms belong somewhere else.
-Perhaps because I thing about my blog as a crafted collection of short essays, I don't care about fancy navigation styles.
+Perhaps because I think about my blog as a crafted collection of short essays, I don't care about fancy navigation styles.
 What I care about is content and order.

 This piece of Sinatra + Markdown (with templating support of HAML and SASS) is what I feel will bring my writing back to life.
 Let's see if such thing happens.